AnnexCloudSAP/SAP-Cloud-Commerce-2005/README.md

 The Connector ships with gradle recipes to be used with the SAP Commerce installer:

-B2C: b2c_acc_plus_checkout_com with b2c and checkout.com functionality.
-The recipe is based on the b2b_acc_plus recipes.
+B2C: ac-cx-recipe with b2c and Annexcloud.com functionality.
+The recipe is based on the ac-cx-recipe recipes.

 Recipes can be found under the installer folder.
 To use recipes on a clean installation, copy the folder hybris to your ${HYBRIS_BIN_DIR}